 This Stovetop Creamy Macaroni and Cheese is a simple recipe that’s ready in under 30 minutes.
 The best part is, you can ditch the blue box version and everything cooks up on the stovetop.

 For a truly ONE POT version where the pasta cooks with the cheese, you can check out the recipe for my One Pot Macaroni and Cheese.
-And stay tuned for a super creamy slow cooker and Instant Pot version coming soon.
+And if you prefer keeping the stove off, I’ve also got this Slow Cooker Macaroni and Cheese as well as these Instant Pot Mac & Cheese recipes.

 What I love about this stovetop macaroni and cheese recipe is that it’s pretty forgiving.